tlc033/n8n-installer/README.md

 most widely used database for AI agents

 ✅ [**Open WebUI**](https://openwebui.com/) - ChatGPT-like interface to
-privately interact with your local models and N8N agents
+privately interact with your models and N8N agents

 ✅ [**Flowise**](https://flowiseai.com/) - No/low code AI agent
 builder that pairs very well with n8n